List of Teen Titans (TV series) characters: Brother Blood

-Brother Blood is a cult leader and the archenemy of Cyborg, who takes control over the H.I.V.E.
-Academy after the Headmistress turns up missing; his power is based mainly on his ability to manipulate others through mind control, bending large groups of people to his will.
+Brother Blood (voiced by John DiMaggio) is a cult leader and the archenemy of Cyborg, who takes control over the H.I.V.E.
+Academy after the Headmistress disappears; his power is based mainly on his ability to manipulate others through mind control, bending large groups of people to his will.
 Aside from pure hypnosis, his mind can create vivid hallucinations, and he also boasts both a vast intelligence and a photographic memory.
 Blood's mental powers also allow him to interfere with radio signals and block the powers of other empaths like Aqualad; they also greatly enhance his own physical abilities: Blood is deceptively strong and quick with supernaturally high reflexes, allowing him to walk across water, pierce and rip steel with his bare hands, and channel a psychokinetic energy used to teleport or to fire offensively as bolts of lightning and force blasts.